Testing and Improving Vehicle Fuel Economy

 Measuring Fuel Economy

 To measure the fuel economy of the vehicle, a hose is connected to the tailpipe to collect the engine exhaust.
 The carbon in the exhaust is then measured to calculate the amount of fuel burned during the test.
 This process is more accurate than using a fuel gauge.
-For details on NVFEL vehicle fuel economy testing procedures, refer to the FuelEconomy.gov Fuel Economy Tests website and the EPA Fuel Economy Data & Testing website.
+For details on NVFEL vehicle fuel economy testing procedures, refer to the FuelEconomy.gov Fuel Economy Tests website.

 Federal law requires fuel economy testing for most light-duty vehicles.
 Some vehicle types, however, are exempt from fuel economy testing requirements, including: